Meitei festivals: Heikru Hidongba

-Heikru Hidongba (ꯍꯩꯀ꯭ꯔꯨ ꯍꯤꯗꯣꯡꯕ), the annual royal boat racing festive event (a typical Hiyang Tannaba), falls on the 11th lunar day of the Langban month of the Meitei year.
+Heikru Hidongba (ꯍꯩꯀ꯭ꯔꯨ ꯍꯤꯗꯣꯡꯕ), the annual royal boat racing festive event (a variation of Hiyang Tannaba), is organised on the 11th lunar day of the Langban month of the Meitei calendar.
 The event is mainly organized in the moat of the Sagolband Bijoy Gobinda in Imphal.

-It is a socio-religious ceremony performed every year at the moat of the Sagolband Bijoy Govinda Leikai, Imphal on the 11th day of the Meitei calendar month Langban (coinciding with September) with elements of religious, custom and other traditional belief of creation.
+It is a socio-religious ceremony performed with elements of religious, custom and other traditional belief of creation.

 Kwaak Taanba

-Kwaak Taanba (ꯀ꯭ꯋꯥꯛ ꯇꯥꯟꯕ), the ceremonial freeing of the crow by the Meitei king, falls on the 10th lunar day of the Mera month of the Meitei year.
-Its main venue for celebration is the Sana Konung, the Royal Residence of the King of Manipur.
+Kwaak Taanba (ꯀ꯭ꯋꯥꯛ ꯇꯥꯟꯕ), the ceremonial freeing of the crow by the Meitei king, is celebrated on the 10th lunar day of the Mera month of the Meitei calendar.
+Its main place of celebration is the Sana Konung, the Royal Residence of the King of Manipur.

 The day falls on the 10th lunar day of Mera month of the Meitei calendar.
-The festival accompanies several rites and rituals, along with various divine dance and music performances held at the Sana Konung, the Royal Palace of Manipur at Imphal..
+The festival includes numerous rites and rituals, along with various divine dance and music performances held at the Sana Konung.

 The setting free of the crow is performed at the Thangapat, the Royal Moat, in Imphal.
-The main purpose of the festival is to bring prosperity and good luck in the region.
-It's performed since time immemorial.
+The main theme of the festival is to bring prosperity and good luck in the region.

 Lai Haraoba

-Lai Haraoba (ꯂꯥꯢ ꯍꯔꯥꯎꯕ), the merrymaking festival dedicated to the Umang Lais and the Lam Lais of Sanamahism, has no particular dates of celebration according to Meitei calendar.
+Lai Haraoba (ꯂꯥꯢ ꯍꯔꯥꯎꯕ), the merrymaking festival dedicated to the group of tutelary deities called Umang Lais of Sanamahism, has no fixed strict dates of celebration according to Meitei calendar.
 Some are celebrated for a few weeks while some continue for more than a month.
+Individual temple authorities keep the timing varying for the respective deities.

-Translated, Lai Haraoba means merry making of the Gods in Meiteilon.
+In Classical Meitei language, Lai Haraoba means merry making of the Gods.

-This festival is organized as a piece of memory of the contribution of Gods in creating the Universe and also it is celebrated in the memory of the development of plants, animals and human beings.
+This festival is organized with themes focusing on the creation myth of Sanamahism.

 Mera Chaorel Houba

-Mera Chaorel Houba (ꯃꯦꯔꯥ ꯆꯥꯎꯔꯦꯜ ꯍꯧꯕ), the onset of the Mera month is marked by the united gatherings of the Meitei people along with the tribesmen communities of Manipur on the 1st lunar day of the Mera month of the Meitei year.
-It is during this event that devotees offer rice, fruits and vegetables to Lainingthou Sanamahi and Leimarel Sidabi in the sacred Sanamahi Temple of Imphal.
+Mera Chaorel Houba (ꯃꯦꯔꯥ ꯆꯥꯎꯔꯦꯜ ꯍꯧꯕ) is the onset of the Mera month of Meitei calendar.
+It is marked by the gatherings of the Meitei people and the hill people (tribesmen communities) of Manipur.
+It is celebrated on the 1st lunar day of the Mera month of the Meitei calendar.
+Devotees offer rice, fruits and vegetables to deities, Lainingthou Sanamahi and Leimarel Sidabi in the Sanamahi Temple of Imphal.

 Mera Hou Chongba

-Mera Hou Chongba (ꯃꯦꯔꯥ ꯍꯧ ꯆꯣꯡꯕ) falls on the 15th lunar day of the Mera month of the Meitei year.
-Its main theme is the unity and love between the Meitei people and the tribesmen communities of Manipur.
+Mera Hou Chongba (ꯃꯦꯔꯥ ꯍꯧ ꯆꯣꯡꯕ) is celebrated on the 15th lunar day of the Mera month of the Meitei calendar.
+Its main theme is the unity and love between the Meitei people and the hill people (tribesmen communities and in particular with the Zeliangrong Nagas) of Manipur.

-On this day, all the hill tribes came down to the valley of Imphal, and gather at the Royal Palace, and show their cultural dances and other art forms.
-The day ends with a grand feast, held together with the Meitei people and the tribes, to show solitude, oness of all the ethnic groups in the region.
+On this day, all the representatives of the hill tribes come down to the Imphal Valley, and gather at the Sana Konung (Royal Palace), and perform their respective traditional and cultural dances and other performing art forms.
+The day ends with a grand feast, held together with the Meitei people and the tribes, to show brotherhood and oness of all the ethnic groups in the region.